vmware-tanzu/concourse-kpack-resource/README.md

 * The kpack image must already exist to be used with this resource.

-* Only git image sources are supported at this time.
-Please let us know if another source type would be useful.
+* At this time you cannot push local source code.
+Please let us know if that would be helpful.